Interactions-controlled magnetotransport in two-dimensional massless-massive fermion mixtures: Magnetoconductivity of interacting hole gas

+Figure~\ref{Fig2} shows the dependencies of~\eqref{nregime9.1} and~\eqref{nregime9.2} on temperature, thus we can compare $\sigma^D_0(T)$ for both short-range and long-range interaction models.
+Evidently, the latter produces a stronger interaction correction to conductivity at low temperatures.
+The short-range potential in Eq.~\eqref{nregime9.1} was estimated as the overscreened Coulomb potential, $U_0=2\pi e^2/\epsilon q_s$, where $q_s$ is a screening wave vector for degenerate Dirac particles.
+Other relevant parameters used in the calculations are mentioned in the figure caption.

-It should be noted that the above expressions were derived for the case of mono-hole Dirac Fermi gas.
-The same expression obviously holds for the case of the degenerate monoelectron Dirac Fermi gas, corresponding to the $\mu=\mu_1$ regime in Fig.~\ref{Fig1}.
+It should be noted that expressions~\eqref{nregime9.1} and~\eqref{nregime9.2} were derived for the case of Fermi gas of only Dirac holes.
+A similar expression obviously holds for the degenerate Dirac Fermi gas of electrons, corresponding to the position of the chemical potential $\mu=\mu_1$ in Fig.~\ref{Fig1}.

+Figure~\ref{Fig3} shows the dependencies of longitudinal and transverse (Hall) magnetoconductivities on magnetic field.
+They are provided by Eq.~\eqref{nregime8} with $\sigma^D_0(T)$ taken for a short-range interaction potential (Eq.~\eqref{nregime9.1}).
+The interaction-induced corrections behave non-monotonously.
+Moreover, if the transverse conductivity $\delta\sigma_{xy}$ is always negative, the longitudinal one, $\delta\sigma_{xx}$, changes its sign, which is reflected in the factor $1-\omega^2_c\tau^2$ in the formula.
+This factor is a universal feature, and it is well known in the systems with parabolic dispersions (see, e.g.,~\cite{PhysRevB.25.2196}).
+In the regime of classically large magnetic fields, $\omega_c\tau\gg1$, both corrections vanish.